 - They have been public sector tenants for three years or more.

 - They live in a self contained property.

-Housing association tenants may not be eligible if:
+Housing association tenants might not be eligible if:

-- There are bankrupt or are being made bankrupt.
+- They are bankrupt or are being made bankrupt.

 - They live in a home considered particularly suitable for the elderly.